-In order to reduce the I2C lockup problem due to reception of erroneous clock sources, a time-out function is provided.
-If the clock source connected to the I2C bus is not received for a while, then the I2C circuitry and registers will be reset after a certain time-out period.
-The time-out counter starts to count on an I2C bus "START" & "address match" condition, and is cleared by an SCL falling edge.
-Before the next SCL falling edge arrives, if the time elapsed is greater than the time-out period specified by the SIMTOC register, then a time-out condition will occur.
+In order to reduce the problem of I2C lockup due to reception of erroneous clock sources, a timeout function is provided.
+If the clock source to the I2C bus is not received for a while, then the I2C circuitry and registers will be reset after a certain time-out period.
+The time-out counter starts counting on an I2C bus "START" & "address match" condition, and is cleared by an SCL falling edge.
+Before the next SCL falling edge arrives, if the time elapsed is greater than the time-out setup by the SIMTOC register, then a time-out condition will occur.
 The time-out function will stop when an I2C "STOP" condition occurs.

 When an I2C time-out counter overflow occurs, the counter will stop and the SIMTOEN bit will be cleared to zero and the SIMTOF bit will be set high to indicate that a time-out condition has occurred.
-The time-out condition will also generate an interrupt which uses the I2C interrupt vector.
+The time-out condition will also generate an interrupt which uses the SIM interrupt vector.
 When an I2C time-out occurs, the I2C internal circuitry will be reset and the registers will be reset into the following condition: